camunda/camunda-docs-manual/content/update/minor/74-to-75/index.md

 Noteworthy new Features and Changes in 7.5:

-* **Process Instance Migration:** With 7.5, it is possible to move existing process instances from one version of a process to another.
-So long running process instances no longer lag behind changing processes.
-The [migration]({{< relref "user-guide/process-engine/process-instance-migration.md" >}}) can be planed and executed via API or visually via new Process Instance Migration View in Cockpit (Camunda Enterprise Edition only).
 * **Multi-Tenancy:** In addition to the existing approach for [multi-tenancy]({{< relref "user-guide/process-engine/multi-tenancy.md" >}}) with multiple process engines and database, schema or table isolation, Camunda 7.5 offers a new approach using a single process engine.
 The engine stores the data of all tenants in one table and separates them by a tenant-identifier which makes it easier to manage a large tenant base.
-* **Reporting:** Camunda 7.5 provides a new API for Reporting which allows to create a report of process instance durations (minimum, average and maximum duration).
-The report can be displayed as chart or table on the new Report View in Cockpit (Camunda Enterprise Edition only).

 {{< note title="No Rolling Upgrades" class="warning" >}}
 It is not possible to migrate process engines from Camunda 7.4 to 7.5 in a rolling fashion.
 This means, it is not possible to run process engines of version 7.4 and 7.5 in parallel with the same database configuration.
 The reason is that a 7.4 engine may not be able to execute process instances that have been previously executed by a 7.5 engine, as these may use features that were not available yet in 7.4.